-omero.threads.background_threads
+omero.threads.background threads

-Number of threads from the max_threads pool that can be used at any given time for background tasks like import.
+Number of threads from the min_threads pool that can be used at any given time for background tasks like import.
+Note that if this value is less than min_threads, min_threads will limit the number of background tasks which can run simultaneously.